Real custard sauce (crème anglaise)

 Be careful during cooking: the custard should never boil, otherwise it will go lumpy...
 If unfortunately this happens to you, take off the heat immediately and mixer for a few seconds.

-When ready, take off the heat and plunge the bottom into a little cold water (in the sink will do fine) to stop cooking, leave to cool, stirring from time to time.
-Keep in the refrigerator in a sealed container.
+- 10: When ready, take off the heat and plunge the bottom into a little cold water (in the sink will do fine) to stop cooking, leave to cool, stirring from time to time.